Ian-Ennis/phase_2_project_cozy_cat_cafe/README.md

 ## Project Concept

-Cozy Cat Cafe is a place where one can unwind, browse through books, and pet (or get bitten) by some crazy cats (we have those here...) and submit adoption forms for the non-crazy ones.
+Cozy Cat Cafe is a place where one can unwind, browse through books, and pet (or get bitten) by some crazy cats (we have those here...) and submit adoption forms for the non-crazy ones

 ## User stories